Deborah Neyens is an attorney, educator, and freelance writer.

 Breakfast at Blue Heaven

 Start your day with breakfast at this funky restaurant in Bahama Village, a colorful neighborhood of low pastel houses where you can buy giant cans of Old Milwaukee at the corner grocery if you so choose (and sometimes in Key West that seems like the thing to do).
 Blue Heaven is housed in a storied building where Ernest Hemingway once refereed Friday-night boxing matches.
 Get there early because the wait gets long.
 (In Key West time, early generally is any time before 10:00 am).
 Dining is al fresco and the roosters and chickens roaming the courtyard are friendly.
-Breakfast selections include shrimp and grits and the aptly-named Rooster Special, a basic 2-egg breakfast with your choice of grits or potatoes and bacon or sausage.
+Breakfast selections include shrimp and grits and the aptly-named Rooster Special, a basic two-egg breakfast with your choice of grits or potatoes and bacon or sausage.
 If it's on the menu, splurge on the Lobster Benedict.
 Don't miss the home-baked banana bread.
 (Thomas and Petronia, 729 Thomas Street, 305-296-8666, $15-$28)

 Hit the Beach at Fort Zachary Taylor State Park

 To wear off all that food, hop back on your bike and head over to Fort Zachary Taylor State Park to get some sun on the best beach in Key West.
 The park is accessed through Truman Annex at the end of Southard Street.
-Admission is $2 for pedestrians and bicyclists, more for vehicles.
+Admission is $2 for pedestrians and bicyclists, and more for vehicles.

 As you wind your way down the road, you will come to the Civil War-era fort on the right side of the road.
-There is a bike trail here that leads around the moat, and another along the shipping channel.
+There is a bike trail here that leads around the moat and another along the shipping channel.
 Watch for migratory birds in the tropical brush that stretches between the fort and the sea, especially during the winter and spring migration seasons.
 The beach is at the end of the road.
 Bikes are not allowed on the beach or in the pine-shaded picnic area, but there are plenty of bike racks.
-Beach chairs, umbrellas and snorkel gear are available for rent at the concession stand.
+Beach chairs, umbrellas, and snorkel gear are available for rent at the concession stand.

 If you don't want to lounge or swim, walk out to the west rock jetty and watch the boats coming and going through the entrance to the Key West Harbor, take a hike on the two short nature trails and get an up-close look at native vegetation, or explore the historic fort, which was an important Union outpost in the war between the states and later saw heavy use during the Spanish-American War.
 There are guided tours daily at noon and self-guided tours all day until 5:00.